Rahul-Maru/physics_simulator/README.md

 - pygame

 ———Installation———
 Download the repository, unzip it to a folder of your choice.
+You can view a sample simulation in simulation.gif.
-To run the simulation, run main.py.
-You will see a window containing the simulation.
-When you close this window, a graph of various physical properties of the simulation will be generated.
-Some information is also outputted to the terminal, if you are interested.
+To run the simulation again, run main.ipynb.
+After some time, the result will be saved in simulation.gif A graph of various physical properties of the simulation is also be generated at the bottom of the last code cell.
-Instructions on how to use the simulation itself are displayed in the simulator window.
+All the initial conditions are defined in the first few code cells, and you are free to change them as you wish.

 ———CREDITS———